 Contingent workforce management can be made easier with the following a few key best practices.
 Finding the right partner for contingent workforce procurement can mitigate challenges that arise when managing your contingent workforce.
 The right partner will understand what the client is trying to accomplish, and is every bit as invested in its own success as they are.

 From a technology perspective, a vendor management system is highly – one that allows organizational leadership to effectively manage the various sources that these contingent employees are coming from.
-With a strong vendor management system, the client can easily manage and locate their contingent workforce.
+With a strong vendor management system, the client can easily administer, manage, and locate their contingent workforce.

 Lastly, the help of a managed services provider (MSP) will also be recommended to bring these contingent workers together with the more permanent workforce, allowing them both to become something stronger as a collective than they ultimately would have been able to achieve on their own.
 That will in turn help not only the employees, but the business itself.